ruchee/vimrc/vimfiles/bundle/vim-scss/Readme.md

 Usually no configuration is necessary.

+### CSS3

+For highlighting CSS elements, this plugin relies on `css.vim` that comes bundled with Vim.
+Unfortunately, it's support for CSS3 is only rudimentary.
+To avoid highlighting issues I recommend to install the [vim-css3-syntax](https://github.com/hail2u/vim-css3-syntax) plugin.

 ### Filetype

 In some cases you might want to change the filetype from `scss` to `scss.css`, for example, if you want to use [SnipMate](https://github.com/garbas/vim-snipmate)'s CSS snippets within your SCSS files.
 In this case, add the following line to your `~/.vimrc` file: